Shonan Junai Gumi: Oni-Baku and friends

-Jun Kamata initially appears as an antagonist alongside Saejima until their defeat by the Oni-Baku leads them to reform.
+He initially appears as an antagonist alongside Saejima until their defeat by the Oni-Baku leads them to reform.
 Known for his immense strength, Kamata can single-handedly overpower entire gangs when angered.
 His troubled past includes the traumatic suicide of his childhood friend's sister after her assault by a gang, followed by his friend Natsu killing the perpetrators—an act Kamata mistakenly perceived as betrayal.
 After leaving Japan for the U.S., he later returns in the series' finale working at a bar.
 He rides a Honda Steed.
 In Ino-Head Gargoyle, he becomes a junior officer seeking vengeance against drug dealers who harmed his younger brother, aided by former allies.